neural-maze/talking_with_hn/README.md

   <sub>Conducting sentiment analysis on comments</sub>
 </p>

+---

 <p align="center">
   <img src="img/content_read_gif.gif" alt="Reading Linked Article" width="400"/>
   <br>
   <sub>Reading the linked article for additional insights</sub>
 </p>

+---

 ## Local Use

+The application is available in Streamlit Cloud (https://newsnerdhackerbot.streamlit.app/), but if you want to run it locally, just follow these steps 😊

 1. **Install dependencies:**
    ```bash